Yesterday I said I’d explain how the yoni plays a big part in Christianity!

 Which leads to my next blog post, ‘The Serpent and the Tree of Life‘.

-Download Year One of Journey of a Sister FREE and start your journey of Self-discovery!
+Tap on the book image to download Journey of a Sister and start your journey of Self-discovery!
+(Also available in audiobooks).

-Listen to this extract from Year Six which explains the manifestation process:
+Listen to this extract from Year Six which features my painting ‘Black Orchid’ and explains the manifestation process:

 In your service,